Claualvarez/ECCB2020/Searching.md

    ![](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/Hemerythrin_entries_per_prot.png)

 3. Go to the *Macromolecules* tab to see the individual entries gruped by [UniProt](https://www.uniprot.org/) udentifier.
+   Download one PDB file per protein in this tab.
+You should get 7 PDB coordinates files.

    >
    > Click on a PDBe-KB identifier to get a summary of structural and integrated data available for a full-length protein sequence.